 The due date for all municipal accounts is the 7th day of every month.

-Interest shall be charged on all arrear accounts at a rateper annum
+Interest shall be charged on all arrear accounts at a rate 3% per annum , not compounded.

 In considering each annual budget the council shall review the adequacy of its interest charges, and shall determine the following for the financial year concerned: